 The Act contains a private right of action for individuals.
-If the violations that are found are upheld by the Privacy Commissioner, individuals can sue in the Federal Court or a superior provincial.
-They can initiate the private right of action within two years of the becoming aware of the violations.
+If the violations that are found are upheld by the Privacy Commissioner, individuals can sue in the Federal Court or a superior provincial court.
+They can initiate the private right of action within two years of becoming aware of the violations.

 The proposed Act does not limit its definition of damages to financial harms.
 Individuals can claim damages for loss or injury that they may have suffered as a result of the violation.
 Under CPPA, an organization could be subject to the maximum administrative fines and can still face claims under the private right of action.

 For valid consent under CPPA, organizations should inform individuals about the manner in which they collect, use or disclose personal information, the specific type of personal information they collect, and any reasonably foreseeable consequences of the same.
-They should also inform users of the names or types of third parties with whom they disclose the personal information.
+They should also inform users of the names or types of third parties they disclose user’s personal information with.

 Implied consent will be acceptable in certain circumstances, depending on the sensitivity of the PI and taking into account the reasonable expectations of the individual.
 Organizations should also give individuals the choice to withdraw consent on a whole or in parts.